ldb/lua-telegram-bot/README.md

 At the moment, only getUpdates method (aka polling) is supported, no webhooks.

 The `bot` Table exports variables and functions which return the following return values.
 The `extension` Table exports several callback functions as well as an update handler.
-Check [Framework Extension](https://github.com/cosmonawt/lua-telegram-bot#framework-extension) for more information.
+Check [Library Extension](https://github.com/cosmonawt/lua-telegram-bot#Library-extension) for more information.

 ### Return values